jack-farley/stocks/README.md

 To use the simulator, the user must first select an API to get current market data and input their credentials for the api.

-I have only implemented a console interface for this application so far, but I plan to create a GUI at some point.
+I have only implemented a console interface for this application so far, but I might create a GUI at some point.

 Created by Jack Farley.